Do I need an architect or professional engineer on my project?

 IBC Group Storage (S) - Less than 5,000 sq. ft.

-This includes any structure used for storage that is not classified as a hazardous occupancy.
+This includes any structure, or a portion thereof, for storage that is not classified as a hazardous occupancy.

 IBC Group Utility (U) - Less than 5,000 sq. ft.

-This includes any structure of an accessory character and miscellaneous structures not classified in any specific occupancy.
-It includes agricultural buildings, aircraft hangars, barns, carports, fences more than 6 feet high, grain silos, greenhouses, livestock shelters, private garages, retaining walls, sheds, stables, tanks, and towers.
+This includes any structure not classified in any specific occupancy.
+Examples include, but are not limited to: agricultural buildings, aircraft hangars, barns, carports, communication equipment structures, fences more than 6 feet high, grain silos, livestock shelters, private garages, retaining walls, sheds, stables, tanks, and towers.